noescape00/Tron_USDD_AutoCompounder/README.md

 ## How to run

 1. Clone repository and build project using `dotnet build --configuration Release`
 2. Go to `\bin\Release\net6.0` and edit `appsettings.json`: insert your mnemonic and `TronGridAPIKey`, also set `ClaimThresholdUSDD` to any desirable value (compounding will happen when claimable USDD amount is larger than configured threshold)
 3. Run `DeFi_Strategies.exe`

+p.s.

+On average it costs 12.5$ in TRX fees to pay for 4 txes to autocompound.

+So probably don't set autocompounding threshold at less than $12.5.

+I'd suggest using smth like $150-200 for a threshold.